rodjek/puppet-lint/README.md

  * Classes should not inherit between namespaces.
  * Required parameters in class & defined type definitions should be listed before optional parameters.
+ # When using top-scope variables, including facts, Puppet modules should
+   explicitly specify the empty namespace.

 ## Reporting bugs or incorrect results